csenn/grid_game/README.md

 ```

 ## Creating a test case
-There are two ways to create a new grid test case.
+There are two ways to try a path finding algoritm for a new custom grid.
 The first would be to modify examples/examples.ts and add a json file
 following the same pattern used in that file.
 There is documentation there on how to fulfill the IGridGame interface there.
-The other way to create a test case is to use djikstras.test.ts.
+The other way is to create a test case in djikstras.test.ts.

 A nice extension could be to add a UI based Dialog that would allow the data to be entered, or UI components allowing